kometenstaub/linked-data-vocabularies/README.md

 The Modal shows the heading in bold, under it, if existing, it shows the variant label and the note.

-Next to the heading it shows, if existing, the LC classification.
+Next to the heading it shows, if existing, the LC Classification.

 ## Recommendation